lifan0127/ai-research-assistant/README.md

 Before using Zotero RA, you need to provide an [OpenAI API Key](https://platform.openai.com/account/api-keys).
 Follow the in-app instruction to add a key and <b>restart Zotero</b>.

 After restart, you should see the activated Zotero RA window (as shown above) and can start using it through conversations.

+## Update

+- Zotera RA can perform automatic update when internet access is available.
+To check for available update, select <em>Tools</em> from the top menu bar, and then click on <em>Addons</em>.
+- To manually update Zotera RA, click <em>More</em> under Zotera RA and then click the gear icon at the top right corner.
+Select <em>Check for Updates</em>.

+## Troubleshooting

+ Interaction with Zotero, in an open conversational manner and through a probabilistic model, can lead to many different, often unexpected outcomes.
+If you experience any error, please create an GitHub issue with a screenshot of the error message from your Zotero RA chat window.
+Thank you!